hoangtn/CNVrd2/using1000Genome.md

 mv temp.bam $file
 done
 ```

+A good website to understand SAM/BAM flags is http://picard.sourceforge.net/explain-flags.html

 ## VCF files

 We can use **samtools** to obtain a vcf file (<a href="">Danecek et al. 2011</a> ) http://vcftools.sourceforge.net/ for all MXL samples above ***or*** we can use the SNP data of the 1000 Genomes Project.

 Here, we use the data from the 1000 Genomes Project.

-All VCF files can be obtained from this page [http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/analysis_results/integrated_call_sets/]
+All VCF files can be obtained from this page http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/analysis_results/integrated_call_sets/

 We choose a region, for example chr1:161400000-161700000 flanking the FCGR3 gene to identify tagSNPs.